2022 Honda CRF250F Owner Review

 I installed a Motion Pro oil filter magnet (23.8 mm) before I even rode the bike.
 There was a fair amount of steel filings (like grey paste) stuck to the magnet and the outside metal of the oil filter it was stuck on at the first change, but that was expected.

 The bike comes with a small plastic skid plate, but it provides only minimal protection.
-I purchased a model-specific Emperor Racing aluminum skid plate from a local Honda dealer, but it didn't fit properly: the bend didn't conform to the frame tubes resulting in a large gap between the front top edge of the skid plate and the frame; the supplied top mounting bolts were too short to engage the threads of the top frame skid plate mounting tabs.
-The top portion of the skid plate was not parallel to the frame tab faces, and the supplied spacers for the top mounting points were also about half of the required thickness.
+I purchased a model-specific Emperor Racing aluminum skid plate from a local Honda dealer, but it didn't fit properly: the bend didn't conform to the bend in the frame tubes resulting in a large gap between the front top edge of the skid plate and the frame.
+The top portion of the skid plate was not parallel to the frame tab faces, so the mounting bolts would not align.
+The supplied top mounting bolts were also too short and the spacers were too thin.
+The skid plate has multiple bends in the front portion.
+I think some of those bends were a bit off (lower one(s) bent too much, and higher one(s) not quite enough).
 The rear mounting holes were off a bit too.
 If it was just the holes being a bit off, that wouldn't have been a big deal; I could have just enlarged the holes a bit.
 I tried mounting the skid plate a few times, varying the process each time (but not modifying the skid plate).
+In the end, Emperor Racing offered to fully refund me for the skid plate, and I accepted.

 Comparing the CRF250F to other bikes